 A few trends I started seeing was that even though the home and rental weights were by zip code, a lot of states saw congregations at the top (IN, FL, OH) and the bottom (CA, HI, NY).
 We’ve highlighted in yellow those localities that we will try to visit this summer.
 Florida looks like a strong candidate given its low taxes, good weather, and cheap housing.
 Texas is all across the map, with some places like Houston and Austin being worse than average, but others like Waco, TX being near the top.
 Pensacola, FL ranked very high, and has a large military installation—so we thought it’d be worth visiting.
 North Carolina was a surprising repeater; if you move away from Raleigh-Durham and coastal areas, you find that a lot of mid-sized metro areas ranked very well.

 We’re particularly excited about visiting Colorado.
 Very healthy, good schools, low taxes and good house prices outside of the big cities make Colorado an appealing dark horse in this race.
+Another enticing senior community living which I would also recommend is the Terraces at Peachtree Hills Place.
+Check it out for yourself or for your senior loved ones.

 We ruled out great options in Indiana, Ohio, and Missouri because they’re a bit farther north than we’d like to live.
 And, as discussed previously, the gulf coast is littered with great options, but when looking at lifestyle factors like schools and health we eliminate those as options.